Successful Strategies for School Improvement

 Abilene-ISD_Austin-ES_MAP-Results

-Celebrating Teacher Growth through Badge Recognition
+Celebrating & Encouraging Teacher Growth through Badges & Recognition

-The growth Abilene ISD experienced amid the pandemic was an indicator that supporting teachers and education leaders through coaching, as well as other e2L services, was a valuable asset to continue and extend throughout the district.
+The growth that Abilene ISD experienced amid the pandemic was an indicator that supporting teachers and education leaders through coaching, as well as other e2L services, was a valuable asset to continue and extend throughout the district.

 “We knew we needed to create a badge recognition system that was easily accessible, observable, and communicated clear goals that are visible for all participating educators on the campus.
 Therefore, we decided to create posters of the badges earned to display on each campus.”